 - Click-To-Tweet: Allows you to easily create “click-to-tweet” links with customizable text and link.
 Have a quotable line in y our content?
 Place one of these in there and get people to promote it for you.

 - Bit.Ly: Create shortened URLs.
 This is very useful if you are going to create Click-To-Tweet buttons because there is a limit on characters in Twitter messages.
 There are plenty of URL shorteners out there, but Bit.Ly comes with some good analytics.

 - Headway Theme: This is the theme that I use on this blog.
-It is every customizable without having to do any coding.
+It is very customizable without having to do any coding.
 Of course, the option to do some coding for more advanced feature is always available to you.
 This page, that is centered without no sidebars, and the blog page, are both customized in the “visual editor.”
 You can-rearrange things anyway you like and pick design elements.
-Anyway, you get the idea.
-Note: I prefer version 2 over version 3 of this theme.
-It’s less buggy (at least for now) and, in my opinion, is easier to use (but that may be because I’m used to it).
-Either way, you have the option of which version you want to use.
+Plus, the theme is responsive, and you can customize how it responds.
+Anyway, you get the idea…the thing is just awesome!

 - Genesis Theme: Genesis is both a stand-alone theme as well as a framework to host other themes.
 There is a community of designers that create themes/skins for the framework – and many are very good.
 I’ve used the stand-alone theme before and liked it, although it does require a bit of coding to get things just the way you want them.

 - Thesis Theme: This is a theme that allows you to control basically every part of your design – it’s very customizable.
 That also means you need to know how to code that design.
 But there are skins out there that you can install based on the Thesis platform.
 It’s a favorite among many blogger because of its flexibility and built-in features (like SEO optimization).